Azure/kubelogin/docs/book/src/concepts/login-modes/interactive.md

 Once authenticated, the browser will redirect back to a local web server with the credentials.
 This login mode complies with Conditional Access policy.

-In this login mode, the access token will be cached at `${HOME}/.kube/cache/kubelogin` directory.
-This path can be overriden by `--token-cache-dir`.

 ## Usage Examples

 ### Bearer token with interactive flow